 • A Portuguese private policy if they plan to spend longer periods in Portugal

-Once you obtain residency, you may also access the public healthcare system under certain conditions.
+Once you obtain residency, you may also access the Portugal healthcare system under certain conditions.

 D7 Visa Portugal Travel Insurance